Wednesday, July 09, 2014

-Though their stories are set in a similar era, there is a gulf between the historical novels of maritime fiction writer, Patrick O’Brian and English romance novelist, Jane Austen.
-The divide between these two extends beyond obvious gender difference to the readership they attract.
+Though their stories are set in a similar historical era, there is a vast gulf between the maritime fiction of Patrick O’Brian and the classics of English romance novelist, Jane Austen.
+The divide between these two extends beyond the obvious gender difference to the readership they attract.

 In the past, writing romance in the Austen-style has been and, for the most part, still is mainly the domain of female authors.
 Conversely, writing in the sub-genre of nautical fiction set in the age-of-sail has been, and still is, the domain of male writers.

 But it was not only the writers who fell into this distinct divide.
 In the past, the readership they attracted reflected a similar distinct male/female split.
-Generally, females read romance and male readers read maritime fiction.
+Generally, females read romance novels while the gentlemen turned to action and adventure, including maritime fiction.
 These unsubstantiated variants still appear to apply to a greater extent, however, very slowly the tide is turning.

 Of late, more male readers are attracted to Austen’s novels, and an increasing numbers of women are savouring heroic sea stories set during the Napoleonic wars.
 No doubt movie and TV presentations of ‘Pride and Prejudice’ and ‘Sense and Sensibility’ have introduced men to Miss Austen.
 Similarly, the ‘Hornblower’ series, and the epic movie ‘Master and Commander’ have brought nautical fiction to the screen and introduced this genre to a general, rather than a mostly select male audience.

-So, apart from the media, what other factors are bridging this gulf?
+So, apart from the media, what other factors are bridging this demographic divide?

-Today, women feature strongly in ocean racing and sea-faring activities and achievements.
-Only a few decades ago, women who enlisted in the navy did not step aboard a ship, yet recently, a woman was appointed as commander of a British Royal Navy Frigate and in May 2014 the first women were appointed to serve as submariners.
+Today, women feature strongly in ocean racing, sea-faring activities and achievements.
+Only a few decades ago, women who enlisted in the navy did not step aboard a ship, yet recently, a woman was appointed Commander of a British Royal Navy Frigate and in May 2014 the first women were appointed to serve as submariners.